-BOB SCOTT Former Captain, Macon County Sheriff's Office
+BOB SCOTT Retired Captain, Macon County Sheriff's Office

 "If there are no profits, the illegal drug traffickers will have no incentive to continue hooking our children onto drugs and dealing."